1 Core Belief:

 This Weeks Message

-Hello I’m Harry for the Family Peace Foundation.
+Hello I’m Maddy for the Family Peace Foundation.

 Family Peace – do it for your kids.